fsprojects/IfSharp/README.md

 There is documentation for the existing release version: [documentation](http://fsprojects.github.io/IfSharp/) we're updating this for the Jupyter branch.

 # Compatibility
-IfSharp supports Jupyter 4.0 and 4.1 and works with both Python 2.X and Python 3.X
+IfSharp supports Jupyter 4.0, 4.1, 4.2 and works with both Python 2.X and Python 3.X

 If you need IPython 1.x or 2.x support please see the archived https://github.com/fsprojects/IfSharp/tree/ipython-archive